johnwbyrd/bloomer/README.md

 ### Runtime
 - Commodore 64 (or VICE emulator)
 - 1541 disk drive (or emulation thereof)
-- A sense of wonder about what's possible with limited resources

 ### Building From Source
 - CMake 3.18+